PiyushLawtawar/git-practice/README.md

 # git-practice
-this is for git practice
+this is for git practice.